All Episodes

 Stephen Richards and John Solomon.

-So Biden aids uh this is what we've learned.
+So Biden AIDS, this is what we've learned.

-Biden aides believed he should sign pardons by hand.
+Biden AIDS believed he should sign pardons by hand.

-But he's and he seems to have outsourced approvals to Vice President Harris, but I don't think there's any um documents to say she really did anything.
+But I don't think there's any documents to say she really did anything, just in general.

-So anyway, there's some more uh more evidence that um maybe it was not a uh a real appropriate chain of approvals.
+So anyway, there's some more evidence that maybe it was not a real appropriate chain of approvals.

 So we'll see.